Revision date: March 2023

 Participant Code of Conduct

 Our goal is to provide the highest quality program in a safe environment for every participant.
-Please assist us in maintaining a safe and enjoyable environment by following the following code of conduct.
+Please assist us in maintaining a safe and enjoyable environment by following the Code of Conduct, below:

 - Learn and follow the rules.

 - Be respectful of the feelings and properties of others.
 Show others courtesy and treat them the same way that we want to be treated.